SLEEPAWAY Camp in Harriman State Park

 BCNY’s Camp in Harriman State Park

-Our camp at Harriman State Park provides an opportunity for Junior and Teen members to explore the great outdoors and have an overnight camp experience rich with adventure!
+Our camp at Harriman State Park provides an opportunity for Junior, Intermediate, and Senior members to explore the great outdoors and have an overnight camp experience rich with adventure!
 Our summer camp programming is designed with our members in mind and focuses on community building, creating shared experiences, wilderness exploration and self-discovery.

 The entrance to BCNY’s Camp in Harriman State Park is located on Arden Valley Road at the turn for Sunrise Road.
 Click here to view the entrance location in Google Maps.